 Don’t Let a Nursing Home Fail Your Parent or Loved One

 Nursing facilities are entrusted with the lives, health, and safety of those we care most about.
 Neglect is therefore unacceptable, especially when prevention methods are largely just common sense.
 If you suspect that a guest is not being properly supervised, bring it to the attention of management.
-And if someone you love has been hurt because of nursing home neglect, the nursing home abuse attorneys at Schneider Hammers can help.
+And if someone you love has been hurt because of nursing home neglect, the Roswell personal injury firm of Schneider Hammers can help.